 STEP-BY-STEP GUIDE

-Step 1: Determine availability of HFA film material.
-Email the HFA’s Collections Manager, Mark Johnson, with a list of desired titles and screen dates.
-This initial email should be received at least six weeks in advance of your proposed screening.
+Step 1: Email the Collections Manager with a list of desired titles and screening dates.
+This initial email should be sent at least six weeks in advance of your proposed screening.
 The HFA will inform you of the condition and availability of the film material for your program.

-Step 2: Upon receiving confirmation of print availability, Borrower should formally request films by emailing the necessary forms along with evidence of rights clearance.
-Borrower will email the completed PDF of the HFA Loan Request Form.
-Borrowers must fill out and email the HFA’s Venue Report Form at this time.
+Step 2: Upon receiving confirmation of print availability, formally request the films by emailing the necessary forms along with evidence of rights clearance.
+Email the completed PDF of the HFA Loan Request Form and the HFA’s Venue Report Form at this time.
 A booking confirmation from the HFA will specify a deadline by which the borrowing institution must provide the HFA with the following items:

 Step 3: Upon receipt of the above materials, the HFA will email an official Loan Agreement form to be signed and returned.
 Film material will be prepped and sent to the borrowing institution for delivery one week prior to scheduled screenings.
-Outbound courier tracking information will be provided to the Borrower the day of the shipment.
-Following your final screening(s), borrowed film material must be returned to the HFA within one week.
+Outbound courier tracking information will be provided to the borrower the day of the shipment.
+Films must be returned to the HFA within one week from the final screening.

 FORMS